Use these 11 tips to track down band members who share your musical style, attitude, and work ethic — as well as similar short and long-term goals.

 9. Create a website

 If you have a website, advertise on there.
 If not, consider getting one!
 It doesn’t have to be anything fancy, but having a space for your music or even just an “About Me” section can help people to get to know you and see what you’re all about.
-As you probably know, many times the first thing someone does when they hear a name or band is to do an Internet search to verify their legitimacy, so make sure people can find you easily and provide them with all the info they need.
+It’s common for people to do an online search to validate the credibility of a band or artist they are interested in, so, it is important to ensure your online presence is easily discoverable and equipped with the right information they need.
 However, simply having a website isn’t enough.
 Direct people to that URL by putting it on your flyers, ads, and social media – and do the same with the SoundCloud URL or Facebook page you’ve created as well.

 10. Record a demo